 Finish by sprinkling Vigorosa fertiliser over the area and watering again.
 The same can be done for container-grown

 Update on ‘Eco-Chic’ roses

-Our ‘Eco-Chic’ roses are star performers that are naturally disease-resistant and grow and flower for the longest possible time.
-We introduced the first ‘Eco-Chic’ roses eight years ago with a handful of roses, but the range now includes close to 200 varieties, with almost all of our Colourscape, Fairytale and Panarosa roses fitting into the category.
-Of our hybrid tea collection, 25 are ‘Eco-Chic’ roses, as are 31 in our Floribunda collection.
+‘Eco-Chic’ roses are star performers that are naturally disease-resistant and grow and flower for the longest possible time.
+Ludwig’s Roses introduced the first ‘Eco-Chic’ roses eight years ago with a handful of roses, but the range now includes close to 200 varieties, with almost all of the Colourscape, Fairytale and Panarosa roses fitting into the category.
+Of their hybrid tea collection, 25 are ‘Eco-Chic’ roses, as are 31 in their Floribunda collection.
 The new ‘Stamina’ roses also form part of the ‘Eco- Chic’ range.

-Here are the newest ‘Eco-Chic’ roses in each category
+Here are some ‘Eco-Chic’ roses in each category:

 • Antico Moderno: ‘Mushe Kirsh’, ‘Never Ending Story’, ‘Turning Point’, ‘Remember Me’